 Intuit's data centers house most of the systems, networks and databases required to operate and deliver our online products and services.
-These include QuickBooks Online, online payroll services, merchant payment processing services, online customer marketing and communication services for small businesses, TurboTax Online, Intuit Tax Online, consumer and professional electronic tax filing services, and Mint.
+These include QuickBooks Online, online payroll services, merchant payment processing services, TurboTax Online, Intuit Tax Online, and consumer and professional electronic tax filing services.
 Through our data centers, we connect customers to our products and services and store customer and business information.
 As our businesses continue to move toward delivering more online and mobile products and services in conjunction with our connected services strategy, we expect that our infrastructure will become even more critical to our business in the future.